AuReMe/metage2metabo/docs/install.rst

 In this way, PGDBs can be stored in the folder outside your container.

-Then you can launch jobs with the Singularity image by giving a sh file containg m2m commands.
+Finally, you can launch jobs with the Singularity image by giving a sh file containg m2m commands.

 .. code:: sh